Mr. Sterdley, make sure we don't lose that guy on line four.

 I mean, this kind of stuff was happening.

-The Soviet Union was deploying missiles very near borders in the eastern bloc, and not to mention establishing beachheads in places like Nicaragua and Grenada, beefing up Cuba.
+The Soviet Union was deploying missiles very near borders in the Eastern Bloc, and not to mention establishing beachheads in places like Nicaragua and Grenada, beefing up Cuba.

-And not only was he opposed domestically, but the left, the the nuclear free was a worldwide movement, and the nuclear freeze movement in Europe, I mean, it was mobilized, and it was Loud and it was threatening.
+And the nuclear freeze movement in Europe, I mean, it was mobilized and it was loud and it was threatening.

 And this is where Lady Thatcher was heroic.

-But I're you're right, the uh particularly the uh uh the West Germans.
+But you're right, particularly the West Germans.

-They they lived, they're the ones that lived on the other side of the wall.
+They're the ones that lived on the other side of the wall.

 They're the ones that couldn't get out.